davidgma/google-sheets-demo/README.md

 Navigate to a directory that is just above where you want the new code to be:
 `cd ~/local/dev`

-If you want to start with a clone of my demo, then instead issue the commands:
+If you want to start with a clone of my demo, then issue the commands:
 ```
 git clone https://github.com/davidgma/google-sheets-demo.git
 cd google-sheets-demo